 NRT is an effective treatment that can help reduce withdrawal symptoms and cravings and help people quit smoking.
 However, the effectiveness of vapourised nicotine products (VNP) with this population has received little research attention.
-In an earlier pilot-RCT Quit-Nic, we demonstrated that the use of VNPs for the 12-weeks following discharge from inpatient withdrawal, combined with telephone counselling, was acceptable to participants and achieved similar smoking abstinence rates as NRT plus counselling (Bonevski et al, in press).
+In an earlier pilot-RCT Quit-Nic, we demonstrated that the use of VNPs for the 12-weeks following discharge from inpatient withdrawal, combined with telephone counselling, was acceptable to participants and achieved similar smoking abstinence rates as NRT plus counselling (Bonevski et al, 2021).

 Turning Point team